 In the same way that sports teams draw upon these factors to create success, sales teams can do the same.

 Remember sales compensation is a hygiene factor and it’s a commercial transaction.
 It’s about aligning pay-for-performance.
 And if you don’t get that factor correct, your sales team or your sports team is going to fall apart.
-If you underpay people what they’re worth, they will leave your organization.
+If you underpay people for what they’re worth, they will leave your organization.
 If you overpay your salespeople, it’s just money out of your pocket.
 That’s why it’s so important to get the sales comp angle correct.

 Paying for Performance